mesacarlos/WebConsole/README.md

 A explanation of the `host`, `port`, `language` and `passwords` fields follows:

 `host`: Leaving it as 0.0.0.0 will do the trick.
-If you want to listen to a network interface exclusively: If you are in a VPS or dedicated server (or you have a full public IP allocated for your device) type your public IP.
-If you are at your home (and you dont have a public IP assigned to your device) type your private IP, it should be something like 192.168.xx.xx.
+If you experience issues , you can change this value to your device IP.
+If you are in a VPS or dedicated server (or you have a full public IP allocated for your device) type your public IP.
+If you are at your home (and you dont have a public IP assigned to your device) type your private IP, it is probably something like 192.168.xx.xx.

 `port`: A port where to run this plugin (cannot be the port you are using for Minecraft).

 You can modify `language` to view console and command messages in your preferred language.
 Valid languages are English (`en`), Spanish (`es`), Chinese (`zh`), Czech (`cs`), Deutsch (`de`), Dutch (`nl`), French (`fr`), Italian (`it`), Korean (`ko`), Portuguese (`pt`) and Russian (`ru`). **IMPORTANT: There is a known issue with Microsoft Windows cmd that shows weird characters when using a language different than English.
 If you are using Windows to host your server, check [this wiki page](https://github.com/mesacarlos/WebConsole/wiki/Show-local-characters-in-Windows-Console) to solve the problem**.

 From version 2.0 you can now create more than one user and set them as admin (Permission for both reading console and executing commands) or viewer (Permission for only reading console and CPU and RAM usage).
 This is configured using the `passwords` section:
+- By default, a user called user1 with password mySecurePassword is created, please replace or remove it as it is only served as an example.
 - If you want to create a admin user, type below `admin:` a row like `user: password` replacing user with your desired username and password with your password.
 - You can create as many admins as you want repeating this step.
-- By default, a user called user1 with password mySecurePassword is created, please replace or remove it as it is only served as an example.
 - If you want to create a view-only user, remove the `{}` after `viewer: ` and do the same process as for admin users below `viewer: `.
 You can also create as many viewers as needed.

 The rest of the fields are used for SSL configuration.
 You can see a tutorial on how to activate SSL [in this link](https://github.com/mesacarlos/WebConsole/wiki/SSL-Configuration).
 SSL **is not** required for WebConsole to work, you can still use it without encription, unless you are hosting your client in a HTTPS server, in this case is mandatory to enable SSL in all your servers due to web browsers restrictions.